-When grain is being peaked, it is recommended that a spout or chute be used to stop grain when it has reached its recommended peak filling height.
+When grain is being peaked, a spout or chute should be used to stop grain when it has reached its peak filling height.
 This keeps grain at least 1" below eave, allowing maximum storage.
-Listed below are proper lengths for spouts/chutes when filling bins with either dry or wet corn (22° is dry and 28° is wet).
+Listed below are proper lengths for spouts/chutes when filling bins with either dry or wet corn (22° is angle of repose for dry corn, and 28° is for wet).
 Spout lengths are based on spout diameter of 20".
 Wet corn should not be stored for more than two days.
 "L" dimensions (see drawings and tables below) are taken from top of peak ring.
 IMPORTANT: Do not use these dimensions on other grains.